icopy-site/awesome/docs/awesome/awesome-qsharp.md

 <div class="github-widget" data-repo="ebraminio/awesome-qsharp"></div>
 ## Awesome Q## [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-> Q# is a domain-specific programming language used for expressing quantum algorithms.
-It was initially released to the public by Microsoft as part of the Quantum Development Kit.
-[Wikipedia](https://en.wikipedia.org/wiki/Q_Sharp)
+> [Q#](https://docs.microsoft.com/en-us/quantum/) is a domain-specific programming language used for expressing quantum algorithms.
+It was initially released to the public by Microsoft as part of the Quantum Development Kit. –[Wikipedia](https://en.wikipedia.org/wiki/Q_Sharp)

 A list of Q# code and resources.